ytomofuji/Human_reads_in_metagenome/README.md

 <img src="Figure/likelihood_score.jpg" width=100%>
 </div>

 Likelihood scores for each metagenome shotgun sequencing data are calculated with the script `PIPELINE_2_likelihood_reidentification_test.sh`.
-The likelihood score reflected the likelihood that the observed human reads in the gut MSS data were derived from the target genotype data in `GENOME_FILE`.
+The likelihood score reflects the likelihood that the observed human reads in the gut MSS data are derived from the target genotype data in `GENOME_FILE`.
 Following variables are required

 `VCF_NAME`: Name of the vcf file added to the output filename